hivp/hellofrom/README.md

 ## Testing the image in Kubernetes with minikube ip

 For this task, we will use Docker Hub to get the image, it is in deployment.yml (image: hugovarela/hellofrom:1.0), you can use your own registry to get the image, just change it in the file.
+The docker image is already in Docker Hub https://hub.docker.com/r/hugovarela/hellofrom/

 The image can be tested using Minikube (assuming Minikube service is running locally).